juan1701712251/eCommerceFlask/README.md

 ## Requirements 📋

-### Python 3.6 or higher required
+### Python 3.6 or higher is required
+_In Windows_
+* Clone o download this repository
-_In Windows, open the downloaded folder them in the root folder, open the command line_
+* Open the repository  in the root folder
+* Open the command line and type the following command

 ```
 python -m venv test-env